matthewturk/2024-11-20-intersect-principles-dataviz/contents.md

 ## Thank you

-Before I begin, I want to say thank you for inviting me to give this talk today.
+Thank you for inviting me to give this talk today.

-I'm really glad I get to meet all of you, and share with you some ideas about visualization.
+It's been a bit of a journey to get here, and I'm really grateful for the opportunity to connect with you all.

 ---